What's the best cad program

 • After 5 or 6 tutorials, I could produce code and review the new tutorials as they come out.

 To make prototypes, you have to generate g-code that your 3D printer understands.
-This is done with Slicers and the only opensource slicer is cad/prusaslicer.
+This is done with Slicers, The only opensource FDM slicers in FreeBSD are cad/cura and cad/prusaslicer.
 My resin printer uses a *.ctb format (Chitubox) and try's to link to Chitubox's servers in Mainland China.
 The link fails in Debian.

 I never delved deep into 2D CAD programs.
 From an opensource perspective, cad/librecad is a fork of cad/qcad.